yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 3: Branch Policies in GitHub

-1. In your lab files GitHub repository, navigate to the `Settings` tab and click on the `Branches` blade.
+1. In your lab files GitHub repository, navigate to the `Settings` tab and select the `Branches` blade.

     ![GitHub Branch settings for the repository](../Media/hol-ex2-task3-step1-1.png "Branch Protection Rules")

-2. Click on the `Add rule` button to add a new branch protection rule for the `main` branch.
+2. Select the `Add rule` button to add a new branch protection rule for the `main` branch.
 Be sure to specify `main` in the branch name pattern field.
-Enable the following options and click on the `Create` button to create the branch protection rules:
+Enable the following options and choose the `Create` button to create the branch protection rules:

         - Require pull request reviews before merging
         - Require status checks to pass before merging